Climate protesters criminalised

 • Minister Plibersek hides behind the 25-year-old EPBC legislation which does not have a ‘controlled action’ for a ‘climate trigger’.
 However, the government could have changed that with a bill in the Parliament any time in Labor’s two years in office but did not.

-According to the Intergovernmental Panel on Climate Change, in order to honour our commitments under the Paris Agreement and limit global warming to well below 2°C (and pursue efforts to limit that increase to only 1.5°C), fossil fuel use and thereby greenhouse gas emissions need to peak by the mid 2020s (just six months away), with a rapid decline thereafter.
+According to the Intergovernmental Panel on Climate Change, in order to honor our commitments under the Paris Agreement and limit global warming to well below 2°C (and pursue efforts to limit that increase to only 1.5°C), fossil fuel use and thereby greenhouse gas emissions need to peak by the mid 2020s (just six months away), with a rapid decline thereafter.

 Australia is not yet on track to meet its 2030 emissions reduction target.
 The Australian Government is pursuing a broad and deep climate change policy agenda, but this has yet to translate into the emissions reductions needed